AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 ## Subscription screen

-If you are using the free version of AdGuard VPN, there will be the fourth tab with an arrow icon on the bottom tab bar.
-In this section you will find brief information about the main advantages of the paid version of the app and will be able to choose a yearly or monthly subscription.
+If you are using the free version of AdGuard VPN, there will be another tab with an arrow icon on the bottom tab bar.
+This section briefly describes the main benefits of the paid version of the app.
+You can choose a yearly or monthly subscription.

 ![Subscription *mobile_border](https://cdn.adguardvpn.com/content/kb/vpn/ios/2.2/unlimited.png)